 Talk to your San Francisco child custody attorney about your concerns.
 He will make the court aware of any threats to the children’s safety and help find the right visitation option for you and your children.

-The San Francisco women-only divorce lawyers at the Law Offices of Paul H. Nathan are dedicated to protecting the rights of women and their children during the California divorce process.
+The Marin County women-only divorce lawyers at the Law Offices of Paul H. Nathan are dedicated to protecting the rights of women and their children during the California divorce process.
 To make an appointment, call us at 415-341-1144